 By law, required deductions must be made in each pay period for Federal and State income taxes, and State disability insurance.

-If there is a discrepancy in pay or the employee feels that payroll made a mistake, they should notify Accounting, who will address the issue within a reasonable amount of time.
+If there is a discrepancy in pay or the employee feels that payroll made a mistake, they should notify the Executive Director or designee, who will address the issue within a reasonable amount of time.

 2. Timekeeping Requirements